-A donor over a course of approximately 3 weeks will self-inject hormones to stimulate her ovarian production.
-She is closely monitored by our physicians throughout this process.
-Once her eggs are “ready”, she is scheduled for a procedure to remove them from her ovaries.
-This procedure is done under sedation in an outpatient setting.
+Over a course of approximately three weeks, a donor will self-inject hormones to stimulate her ovarian production.
+She is closely monitored by the fertility physician through this process with frequent blood draws and vaginal ultrasounds.
+Once the eggs are ready for maturation, the egg retrieval is scheduled to remove them from the ovaries.
+The procedure is done under sedation in an outpatient setting.
 Most donors return to work or school the following day.

 During the stimulation phase, a donor might experience PMS-like symptoms, some bloating and minor irritability.
 The retrieval procedure is done under sedation so a donor will not experience pain during the procedure.
 After the procedure, a donor will generally feel groggy from the sedative and may experience some spotty bleeding and/or cramping.
 This usually subsides after a few hours.